SpluoSplatus/Spellbound-Weapons/README.md

-Issues tab is currently for any reports; currently posted code will be replaced with a new version releasing soon
+Issues tab is currently closed for any reports; currently posted code will be replaced with a new version releasing soon